htmfilho/htmfilho.github.io/_posts/2021/2021-03-07-terraform-azure-function.md

 resource_group_name   = "buyersmarket"
 storage_account_name  = "buyersmarketstore"
 app_service_plan_name = "buyersmarketasp"
+app_insights_name     = "buyersmarket"
 function_name         = "buyersmarket"
 ```

-Make sure the files `main.tf`, `variables.tf`, and `env.tfvars` are in a subfolder of your project.
+Make sure the files `main.tf`, `variables.tf`, and `env.tfvars` are together in a subfolder of your project.
 To run this code, Terraform needs to be installed and available in the command line.
 Download it from the [Terraform website](https://www.terraform.io/downloads.html) and follow the instructions for your operating system.
 In the command line, go to the folder where the scripts are located and initialize it:

     $ cd azure/function/terraform
     $ terraform init

-The initialization creates several files that keep track of the state of your resources.
-Terraform uses Azure CLI to authenticate to Azure.
+The initialization install the dependencies required by our script.
+Next, Terraform uses Azure CLI to authenticate to Azure.
 So, make sure you are authenticated:

     $ az login

 Once authenticated, we are ready to compare what is defined in our scripts with what we have on Azure.
-We do it with the `path` argument:
+We do it with the `plan` argument:

     $ terraform plan -var-file=env.tfvars

-This command lists a detailed description of everything that will be created on Azure without creating it.
+This command lists a detailed description of everything that will be created on Azure without actually creating it.
 Review it and if everything looks good, apply it:

     $ terraform apply -var-file=env.tfvars

 Once applied, the function is ready to be deployed, as we did when [Deploying an Azure Function in Go](/2021/01/azure-function-golang-2.html):

-    $ cd ..
+    $ cd azure/function
     $ func azure functionapp publish buyersmarket

 After a few seconds, call the URL: